pilcrowonpaper/pilcrow/src/posts/passkeys-typescript-web-api.md

 date: "2023-8-1"
 ---

+> This page has numerous grammatical and technical mistakes.
+Refer to the guide in [the Copenhagen Book](https://thecopenhagenbook.com/passkeys).

 While working on Lucia, I had a few feature requests for passkey support.
 Passkeys allow users to sign in using their device via biometrics or device PIN instead of regular passwords.

 To learn how it works, I decided to implement a simple demo using TypeScript.
 I also thought it would be a fun challenge to implement it from scratch using Wev APIs since I recently implemented JWT and Apple OAuth with the same constraints.